FLECT-DEV-TEAM/roomframework/README.md

 Specify the common callback function for the error response.
 If the error response is handled by request#error or on#error, this handler doesn't run.

+# License
+MIT

+We have an commercial use version of this application officially supported.

+Please contact us for details.

+info@flect.co.jp